Oops and Daisies

 Be patient with renovations

 As for appointments, be prepared.
-You’ll often get time frames of at least 2 hours for deliveries and installations… sometimes even whole days.
+You’ll often get time frames of at least two-hour windows for deliveries and installations, and sometimes even whole days.
 How do people work full time and do home renovations and construction too?!
 I have no idea!
 (Thank goodness I work from home).

 There will be unforeseen costs